 Core Minecraft game plus the Creator’s Pack of fan-made remixed game assets, Starter Pack, and 1,000 Minecoins.
-Available on Xbox One and Windows.
+Includes 2 skin packs, world texture pack, and Greek themed world.
 Expansion packs are extremely creative.

 Base Minecraft game.
 Affordable.
 Includes Creator’s Pack featuring 2 skin packs, a texture pack, Greek Mythology Pack, and 700 Minecoins.
 Available on Xbox One and Windows.

-While the bonuses in this version are exclusive to Microsoft platforms, you can still play with friends using different gaming platforms.
+While the bonuses in this version are exclusive to Xbox platforms, you can still play with friends using different consoles.

 Minecraft is the best-selling video game of all time, and there are several reasons for that.
 It’s laid-back, fun, yet addicting, all at the same time, and it allows for nearly endless creative expression and replay.
 It’s also an undemanding title to play, one available on multiple platforms including PC, Mac, Xbox, Playstation, Nintendo Switch, and Nintendo 3DS, as well as Android, Windows, and iOS mobile devices.